oclint/oclint-docs/usage/oclint.rst

 \-p <build-path>
     Choose the build directory in which a file named compile_commands.json exists.
 When no build path is specified, a search for compile_commands.json will be attempted through all parent paths of the first input file.

 OCLint requires this compilation database to understand specific build options for each file.
 Currently it supports ``compile_commands.json`` file.
 See `oclint-json-compilation-database <oclint-json-compilation-database.html>`_ for detail.
-If you are working with Xcode, `oclint-xcodebuild <oclint-xcodebuild.html>`_ can generate the required compile_database.json file for you with your little help.
+If we are working with Xcode, `oclint-xcodebuild <oclint-xcodebuild.html>`_ can generate the required compile_database.json file with a little of our help.

 Inspection Options
 ------------------

-Of course, specify all the source files you want to inspect.
+Of course, specify all the source files we want to inspect.
 Multiple files can be analyzed with one invocation.

 Report Options
 --------------